sibbiii/how-we-dev-mw/doc/source/01_welcome.md

 We start the debugger: bug-fixing time!
 If only we could reproduce the bug locally...

-## Our life does not need to be painful!
+## Your life does not need to be painful!

 We are not the first ones to fail.
 Programmers before us have made the same mistakes again and again.